multiversx/mx-chain-tools-go/elasticreindexer/README.md

 ## How to use
 ### STEP 1
-- In order to can reindex all the information from an Elasticsearch cluster to another had to create all the indices mappings.
+- In order to reindex all the information from an Elasticsearch cluster to another had to create all the indices mappings.
 To do that have to use the `indices-creator` tool:

     ```